geoserver/geoserver/doc/en/user/source/styling/sld-reference/rules.rst

 * **large scale** maps cover *less* area and have a *smaller* scale denominator
 * **small scale** maps cover *more* area and have a *larger* scale denominator

-Two elements specify the scale range for a rule:
+Two optional elements specify the scale range for a rule:

 .. list-table::
    :widths: 30 15 55